Techtonica/curriculum/node/node-lab-exercise-part-2.md

     res.end('Hello World!');
 });
 ```
+Before reading the line-by-line descriptions that follow, discuss with your pair partner what you think each line of code is doing in the above snippet.
+Then, read the descriptions below.

 > So far, you are used to creating a variable with the `var` keyword.
 The keyword `const` (short for "constant") is a way of creating a variable name that can never be reassigned to another value within your program.
 When you create a variable with `const`, the value that is associated with that variable name is **constant** throughout the entire program.
 If you used `var` instead when creating a server, you could mistakenly reassign `port` or `hostname` to other values and accidentally crash your server.
 [This StackOverflow thread](https://stackoverflow.com/questions/21237105/const-in-javascript-when-to-use-it-and-is-it-necessary) has more details.
 [This response in particular](https://stackoverflow.com/a/22939592/5166521) is sufficient for our purposes.

 What follows is a description of what each line of code is doing.
 Try to explain the code yourself before reading on.